 On the mountain , the cultural heritage of ancient descendants who predated the Jewish nation would also support the actions of King David, as described in the Bible.
 After 7 years as king in Hebron, David felt sufficiently compelled to raid the Gihon Spring, enter Zion and move his kingdom to Jerusalem, on Mount Moriah.
 We are told the raid was via a "tzinor", a narrow pipe likely to have been Warrens Shaft.
 At that time the Warrens Shaft System was the main tunnel route for water transport into the city.
 Once David controlled that route, residents and their leaders were beholden to him.
 By the time David settled, well into the Iron Age religious worship at the rock-cut-temple may have already been abandoned, bedrock buried by debris and no remaining sign of his ancestral origins on the mountain.
 The rock-cut-rooms were next seen during the reign of King Hezekiah several hundred years later and are presently the subject of intense excavation by the Israel Antiquity Authority.

 The origins of Christianity and Judaism differ significantly, including by a clergy who faced east to herald the sun or west to obviate it.
-Orientation in church architecture is toward the altar, the main interior interest is positioned towards the east, the main entrance to the west end.
+Orientation in church architecture is toward the altar, the main interior interest is positioned towards the east, the main entrance behind it to the west end.
 But, Jerusalem's temple architecture was opposite, it opposed the sun rising and biblical history is replete (2 Kings 23:1-25) with sun worshipers who challenged its main point of interest, its Holy Inner Sanctuary positioned toward the west.

 A recent ~2600 year old City of David, Jerusalem discovery relates the last period in which the horses of the sun gods were destroyed by King Josiah (see video).

-Whats the big deal you may ask?
+What's the big deal you may ask?
 Respect or disrespect - not as much about the direction priestly practitioners face, rather the direction their rear ends face!
 That insult laid waste untold millions of lives over thousands of years and provides a fascinating insight to the origins of Jerusalem's temple culture and subsequent rise of organized religion.

 The discovery of rock-cut-rooms on the east facing, lower slope of Jerusalem's Mount Moriah, in proximity to the Gihon Spring may be Jerusalem's original temple, so called Temple Zero.